turbot/flowpipe-docs/docs/flowpipe-hcl/step/index.md

 }
 ```

-The loop is evaluated last after the step instance has executed and all retries have completed.
+The loop is evaluated last after the step instance has finished executing and all retries have been completed.
 You can use the special value `result` to evaluate the attributes of the completed step instance. `result` is essentially a self-reference to "this" step after it has run (e.g. the attributes are populated).

 You can also use the special attribute called `loop` inside the block. `loop` has a single attribute `index` which is the (zero-based) index of the loop count.